October 27 – 9:30am-11:00am

-In 2019, we started the second season of the Adaptive Sports Iowa Youth Sled Hockey Program!
+In October, we will be starting the third season of the Adaptive Sports Iowa Youth Sled Hockey Program!
 Practices will be held at the Ames Ice Arena.
-The complete practice and event schedule is listed below.
+The complete practice and event schedule is listed above.

 Sled Hockey Overview

 We are seeking out new athletes and we invite and encourage any 7-17 year old with a mobility disability to come try out sled hockey!

 WHAT IS SLED HOCKEY?

 Sled hockey is the adaptive form of ice hockey, and is a fast-growing sport in the U.S. and around the world.
 Sled hockey is played like traditional hockey on a standard rink with regulation-sized goals, six players per team, and three fifteen-minute periods per game.
 Players sit in specially designed sleds that rest on skate blades.
 They use two short hockey sticks with blades on one end to control the puck while using metal picks on the other end of the sticks to propel their sleds across the ice.
 Sled hockey is fun and energetic at every level; it is fast-paced and every bit as physical as traditional hockey when played at the highest levels.

 Adaptive Sports Iowa is proud and excited to introduce this sport to central Iowa!

 The Adaptive Sports Iowa Sled Hockey program is (for now) a youth based program.
 This means the participants have to be between the ages of 7 and 17.
 Beyond the age, sled hockey is for anyone with a disability that would prevent them from participating traditional hockey is a candidate for sled hockey.
 It is a sport that allows players with mobility disabilities to play, and requires great upper-body strength, balance, and the ability to handle the puck.
 Typical athletes have spinal cord injuries, neurological disorders such as CP or spina bifidia, loss of one or both legs, or otherwise generically unable to or have difficulty walking.